Winson0330/C4GD-FinalProj/README.md

 # C4GD FinalProj
+E to open inventory in main island
-E to fish when in the ocean
+F to fish in ocean (at the black box)